bryanbrunetti/exifupdater/README.md

 ## How It Works

-1. The tool scans the specified directory (or current directory) for `.json` files
+1. The tool scans the specified directory (or current directory) for `.json` file containing metadata from Google Takeout
-2. For each JSON file found, it looks for a corresponding image file with the same name (but different extension)
+2. For each JSON file found, it looks for the corresponding image file
 3. It reads the timestamp from the JSON file
 4. Updates the EXIF data of the matching image file using exiftool
 5. Optionally deletes the JSON file after successful processing